Apostrophe-Corp/0xAuction/README.md

 - To experience all the features of our dApp, we advise you open at least 3 browser windows (For instance one Incognito Google Chrome tab, one Guest Google Chrome tab and one Brave browser tab).

-- Navigate to the app at the URL `http://localhost:3000`.
+- Navigate to the app at the URL: [App url] (https://0x-auction-beta.vercel.app/) .

 - Click on the **Connect Account** button and select the **WalletConnect** option to activate WalletConnect and scan the QR code.

-- Click on any of the features of the dApp, Create, Sell, or Buy to start the process to launch or connect to, an 0xAuction contract.
+- Click on any of the features of the dApp, Create, Sell, or Buy.

-- Upon selecting 'Deploying' as your desired action, and signing all transactions on your wallet, your 0xAuction contract would be deployed (be sure to copy the contract information to the clipboard after deployment), and you can head over to the second browser tab to create an NFT or Start an Auction.

-- Head on over to the next browser and connect with a separate wallet, click on the **Buy** button, select 'Attaching' as the desired action, paste the 0xAuction contract information and attach.
-Click on the **Buy** button and you can then go ahead to test the bidding functionality.

-- Repeat the step above with a third wallet and simulate bidding against the other users/wallets.
+- And buy, sell or create NFTs as you so wish.

 #### Important points to note